What do we mean by "stress"?

 Businesses have a legal and moral duty to provide psychologically safe and healthy workplaces – and to ensure that work is not causing or contributing to mental ill health.

-The cost of mental ill health to businesses is huge – across all sectors the cost of mental ill is £1,716 per person employed per year- and in the insurance industry, this rises to £3,300 per person employed per year3.
-The human cost is incalculable – mental ill health effects a person’s career, their family and their life.
+The cost of mental ill health to businesses is huge – across all sectors, the cost of mental ill health is £1,716 per person employed per year- and in the insurance industry, this rises to £3,300 per person employed per year3.
+The human cost is incalculable – mental ill health affects a person’s career, their family, and their life.

 How can businesses make a difference?

 Conscious business leaders will invest in protecting their most valuable asset- their people, by creating the conditions within every workplace where every person feels safe to talk about how they feel and what support they need.
-This will result in less stress, better health and more happiness for all.
-See how you can establish a wellbeing culture in your organisations with my webinar video - Leading the way in organisational wellbeing.
+This will result in less stress, better health, and more happiness for all.

 If you’d like to explore more with Mental Health in Business, they are here to help.
 Visit the website or Email: claire@mhib.co.uk